humdrum-tools/humdrum-documentation/guide/ch23/index.md

-This task involves creating an inventory where fourteen different items are possible: (1) tonic strong-to-weak, (2) tonic weak-to-strong, (3) supertonic, strong-to-weak, etc. A suitable inventory will involve creating two spines of information \-- scale-degree and relative metric strength.
+This task involves creating an inventory where fourteen different items are possible: (1) tonic strong-to-weak, (2) tonic weak-to-strong, (3) supertonic, strong-to-weak, etc. A suitable inventory will involve creating two spines of information &mdash; scale-degree and relative metric strength.

 Assuming that our Hungarian melodies encode key information, creating a